|Oracle® Fusion Middleware Getting Started With Installation for Oracle WebLogic Server

 When performing an installation, note the following:

-A summary description of each component is displayed in the right when you click on that component.
+A summary description of each component is displayed in the upper right when you click on that component.

 Some product components have dependencies on others.
 If you deselect a component upon which other components depend, those other components are automatically deselected as well.
 For example, if you deselect Configuration Wizard and Upgrade Framework, the Server Examples component is automatically deselected.
 This behavior prevents you from creating an installation with unusable components.